 • Is your back pain bugging you?
 Shall we go to your physician for a routine check-up?

-• It’s so quiet in here mom (or dad), why don’t you come home with me for a change of atmosphere?
-Your grandchildren would love to see you more when they get back from school.
+• It’s so quiet here, Mom (or Dad); why don’t you come home with me for a change of atmosphere?
+Your grandchildren would love to see you more when they return from school.

 Simple questions can get them talking.
-From their answers, you can observe how sad your mom, dad, or both of them are in their home.
-You can also read between the lines of their response if they are wistful about leaving their home or if they are still enthusiastic about usual routine chores and can even manage to do their everyday tasks.
-This suggests that your parents are again doing fine in spite of their old age and do not need special care yet.
+From their answers, you can observe how sad your mom, dad, or both are in their home.
+You can also read between the lines of their response if they are nostalgic about leaving their home, are still enthusiastic about routine chores, and can even manage to do their everyday tasks.
+This suggests that your parents are again doing fine despite their old age and do not need special care yet.

-However, your parent’s answers to your questions can also offer clues to indicate that they are having difficulties in driving their car or managing their home chores.
-Your talk with your parents may also alert you that they are burdened by some pain or discomfort when they are doing home chores or just walking or sitting and if they desire relief of such conditions.
+However, your parent’s answers to your questions can also offer clues to indicate that they are having difficulties driving their car or managing their home chores.
+Your talk with your parents may also alert you that they are burdened by some pain or discomfort when doing home chores or just walking or sitting and if they desire relief from such conditions.

 You may not accomplish much of your goals in screening whether or not your parent(s) needs more care now in just one visit.
 Situations are often not entirely clear-cut.

-It is not as easy as visiting them once and convincing them right away that they need special care.
-Chances are, things will unfold to you after several visits.
-Most likely, parents will always have mixed feelings about being given more responsibility or considering a change in their living arrangement.
+It is not as easy as visiting them once and convincing them immediately that they need special care.
+Chances are, things will unfold for you after several visits.
+Parents will likely have mixed feelings about being given more responsibility or considering changing their living arrangements.
 But as a son or daughter, your bond of kinship will help you evaluate the situation.

 As people live through the different stages of adulthood, each phase is characterized by one or more changes in their functional abilities and desires.
-At their prime, people enjoy the feeling that they can accomplish any physical task they set their goals on because they enjoy good health and possess the zest and energy to pursue their interests.
-As your parents grow old and older until that point when they can’t do the things they usually do, the path clears towards longer-term and more specialized care for their needs.
+In their prime, people enjoy the feeling that they can accomplish any physical task they set their goals on because they want good health and possess the zest and energy to pursue their interests.
+As your parents grow old and older until they can’t do what they usually do, the path clears towards longer-term and more specialized care for their needs.
 Nursing home placement or employing a home-based caregiver are practical considerations.

-In an assisted-living arrangement, your parents will live in an apartment or suite on their own.
+Your parents will live independently in an apartment or suite in an assisted living arrangement.
 There are usually options for furnished or unfurnished units.
-Residents of such facilities may also opt to purchase additional services as the need arises.
+Residents of such facilities may also opt to purchase additional services as needed.
 Such extra services may include housekeeping, meal plans, round-the-clock care, transportation, etc. There is also an arrangement for all these services packaged together.

 • Active and has a lot of plans you believe they are still capable of successful execution